 - I occasionally shoot and write for The Terminal blog here in Birmingham, AL

 - I’m a conservative leaning libertarian (if it matters)

 - I use Amazon Affiliate links to point to some of the products that I talk about.

 - I use Commission Junction affiliate links on my site, but I personally endorse all of the businesses that I link to.

 - I am an affiliate for GoDaddy, and most of my sites are hosted by them

 - If you see a Google Adsense ad, as you may or may not know, I do not personally choose or endorse these ads, Google picks what it thinks is best for my site.

-- I’ve been married to my amazing wife Andrea for over 5 years now and have an awesome little boy named Ryker.
+- I’ve been married to my amazing wife Andrea for… a long time… now and have an awesome little boy and baby girl.